News

 The lens can be pre-ordered at the following:

 According to Sigma’s own MTF charts, the performance is exceptional.
-But, I’m unsure as to whether these results are theoretical or from real samples.
-If you’re unfamiliar with MTF, the left-hand side represents the centre of the lens with the right side stretching out to the corner.
-The four plotted lines are together a visual representation of overall sharpness.
+But I’m unsure as to whether these results are theoretical or from real samples.
+If you’re unfamiliar with MTF, the left-hand side represents the centre of the lens, with the right side stretching out to the corner.
+The four plotted lines together form a visual representation of overall sharpness.

-Large structure contrast shown by the red solid and dotted lines is excellent and higher frequency contrast, or the ability to resolve small-scale detail, is outstanding and someway ahead of the already superb performance of the 35mm F1.4 and 50mm F1.4 lenses.
+The large-structure contrast shown by the red solid and dotted lines is excellent, and the higher-frequency contrast, or the ability to resolve small-scale detail, is outstanding and in some ways ahead of the already superb performance of the 35mm F1.4 and 50mm F1.4 lenses.
 Note Sigma measures at 10 and 30 lp/mm, and so can not be directly compared with MTF charts from other makers using different spatial frequencies.
-For example, Hasselblad and Zeiss measure even higher frequency contrast than Sigma, at 40 lp/mm.
+For example, Hasselblad and Zeiss measure higher frequency contrast than Sigma, at 40 lp/mm.

-High contrast across all spatial frequencies is desired, however, a drop to the corners in higher frequencies is still usually acceptable so long as the lower frequency contrast remains high.
-Sigma doesn’t say which aperture the two graphs are measured at, which is a surprise, but usually one is at the initial aperture and the second is at the optimum, usually f5.6.
+High contrast across all spatial frequencies is desired; however, a drop to the corners in higher frequencies is still usually acceptable so long as the lower-frequency contrast remains high.
+Sigma doesn’t say which aperture the two graphs are measured at, which is surprising, but usually one is at the initial aperture and the second is at the optimum, possibly F5.6.